magnesag/coding-specs/styleguides/c.md

 2. Sort the include statements alphabetically within each group
 3. If some include statements require a specific sequence, use comments/notes to enforce and clarify the sequence.

+## Function Arguments
+Only pass scalar data by value (`int`s, `float`s, `enum`s).
+Pass all other variables by reference (i.e. any array, `struct`, `union`).

+## Datacentric Architecture
+Favour a datacentric architectural approach - make your data define your SW, not the other way arouynd.
+In order to achieve this, define composite data-structures and build your SW on these definitions.

 ## Documentation
 Source code documentation is generated using Doxygen.